danachen/Javascript/notes/FUNCTIONS.md

 ```

 ## Function expressions
 * Defines a function as part of a larger expression syntax (variable assignment)
 * It's basically a function declaration and assignment at the same time?
-* An anonymous function is defined and assigned to the var `hello`, variable is used to invoke the function
+* An anonymous function is defined and assigned to var `hello`, variable is used to invoke the function

 ```javascript
 var hello = function() {